gustavares/cos-tutorial/TUTORIAL.md

 export default UploadInput;
 ```

 This component has three parts, the first is an `input` field to attach the file, then there is a `button` that, if there is a file attached in the `input`, when clicked starts the upload logic.
+We have two paths for the upload logic based on the file size, if the file is smaller than the `FILE_CHUNK_SIZE`, which is set to 5Mb, then we use the `singlepartUpload` function, else if the file size is bigger than 5Mb we call the `multipartUpload` function.

+#### 4.4.1 Singlepart upload

 First it fetches the upload URL from our API then uses the URL to make a `PUT` request to upload the file.
 It sets up the `onUploadProgress` event to track the upload progress which is rendered by the last part of the component, a `span` element.

+#### 4.4.1 Multipart upload

+@todo

 ### 4.5 App.js